rokucommunity/roku-deploy/README.md

    The path to the staging folder (where roku-deploy places all of the files right before zipping them up).

 - **convertToSquashfs?:** boolean = `false`
-   If true we convert to squashfs before creating the pkg file
+   If true we convert to squashfs before creating the pkg file.

-- **incrementBuildNumber?:** boolean = `false`
-    If true we increment the build number to be a timestamp in the format yymmddHHMM

 - **username?:** string = `"rokudev"`
     The username for the roku box.
-This will always be 'rokudev', but allow to be passed in just in case roku adds support for custom usernames in the future
+This will always be 'rokudev', but allow to be passed in just in case roku adds support for custom usernames in the future.

-- **packagePort?:** string = 80
+- **packagePort?:** number = `80`
     The port used for package-related requests.
 This is mainly used for things like emulators, or when your roku is behind a firewall with a port-forward.

-- **remotePort?:** string = 8060
+- **remotePort?:** number = `8060`
     The port used for sending remote control commands (like home press or back press).
 This is mainly used for things like emulators, or when your roku is behind a firewall with a port-forward.

+- **screenshotDir?:** string = `"./tmp/roku-deploy/screenshots/"`
+    The directory where screenshots should be saved.
+Will use the OS temp directory by default.

+- **timeout?:** number = `150000`
+    The number of milliseconds at which point this request should timeout and return a rejected promise.

-- **remoteDebug?:** boolean = false
+- **remoteDebug?:** boolean = `false`
      When publishing a side loaded channel this flag can be used to enable the socket based BrightScript debug protocol.
 This should always be `false` unless you're creating a plugin for an editor such as VSCode, Atom, Sublime, etc.
      More information on the BrightScript debug protocol can be found here: https://developer.roku.com/en-ca/docs/developer-program/debugging/socket-based-debugger.md

+- **cwd?:** string = `process.cwd()`
+    The current working directory, which all other paths will be set relative to.
+If left to default, it will be set as the process.cwd() method, which returns the current working directory of the Node.js process.

-- **deleteInstalledChannel?:** boolean = true
+- **deleteDevChannel?:** boolean = `true`
-    If true the previously installed dev channel will be deleted before installing the new one
+    If true the previously installed dev channel will be deleted before installing the new one.

+- **packageUploadOverrides?:**
+    Overrides for values used during the zip upload process.
+You probably don't need to change these...

 Click [here](https://github.com/rokucommunity/roku-deploy/blob/8e1cbdfcccb38dad4a1361277bdaf5484f1c2bcd/src/RokuDeploy.ts#L897) to see the typescript interface for these options